What is West Nile Virus?

 - Wear long-sleeved shirts, long pants and socks when outdoors during these active times

-- Apply insect repellant to any exposed skin, sparingly
+- Apply insect repellent to any exposed skin, sparingly

 - Concentration of N,N-diethyl-m-toluamide (DEET) should be no greater than 30% for adults and no greater than 10% for children.
 Carefully read and follow manufacturer's directions for use

-- Do not apply repellant to children's hands, or near any areas of mucous membrane such as the eyes or mouth
+- Do not apply repellent to children's hands, or near any areas of mucous membrane such as the eyes or mouth

-- Consider spraying clothing with repellants containing permethrin, as mosquitoes easily bite through thin clothing such as cotton t-shirts
+- Consider spraying clothing with repellents containing permethrin, as mosquitoes easily bite through thin clothing such as cotton t-shirts

 - Consider staying indoors from dusk to dawn when mosquitoes are most active.
 If you need to be outdoors during this period, cover up and use insect repellent for extra protection